 Employees shall notify and discuss first to his/her Department Head of his/her intent to resign.
 The Department Head shall thereafter sign the resignation letter which shall be forwarded to the HR Department for processing and final exit interview.

-The HR Department shall not release the resigning employee’s final pay check, if any, and issue an employment certificate until the resigning employee have been fully settled with all of his/her accountabilities and the Exit Clearance Form have been duly verified by the appropriate department heads and approved by the President.
+The Finance Department shall not release the resigning employee’s final pay check, if any, and issue an employment certificate until the resigning employee have fully settled all of his/her accountabilities and the Exit Clearance Form have been duly verified by the appropriate department heads and approved by the President.

-The Company shall not be oblige to pay any separation pay for employees who voluntarily resigns to the Company unless otherwise granted or agreed upon.

 Terminations

 The following are grounds for termination of employment: